 The ANZLF brings business and government together to help Australia and New Zealand prosper.
 The Forum enables discussion between senior business and government leaders about ways to improve business and trade between Australia and New Zealand.
-The ANZLF is the only high-level and broad-based bilateral Australia-New Zealand business forum that engages closely with governments on both sides of the Tasman.
+The ANZLF is the only high-level and broad-based bilateral Australia-New Zealand business forum that engages closely on policy issues with governments on both sides of the Tasman.

-The annual centrepiece for the ANZLF is a trans-Tasman conference attended by senior business and government leaders to discuss key challenges and opportunities, and establish defined outcomes to be advocated for by invited attendees.
+The centrepiece for the ANZLF is a trans-Tasman conference attended by senior business and government leaders to discuss key challenges and opportunities, and establish defined outcomes to be advocated for by the ANZLF.

-Along with the annual conference, across the year the ANZLF manages business-led sector groups focused on driving change across five key areas; Innovation, Tourism, Health Technology, Infrastructure, and Indigenous Business, while working closely with the Australian and New Zealand governments to influence the Single Economic Market (SEM) Agenda.
+Along with the conference, across the year the ANZLF manages business-led sector groups focused on driving change across five key areas; Innovation, Tourism, Health Technology, Infrastructure, and Indigenous Business, while working closely with the Australian and New Zealand governments to influence the Single Economic Market (SEM) Agenda.

 The ANZLF is steered by the Australian and New Zealand Co-Chairs, Ann Sherry AO and Greg Lowe.
 The Co-Chairs are supported by the ANZLF Policy Group which is comprised of business leaders on both sides of the Tasman who oversee the Sector Groups and seek other ways to influence the SEM agenda, for example by making submissions as appropriate to both Governments.

 The ANZLF operations are led by the Australian and New Zealand Directors, Charlotte Renwick and Fiona Cooper, and is supported by the Australian Department of Foreign Affairs and Trade and the New Zealand Ministry of Foreign Affairs and Trade, along with leading Australian and New Zealand businesses.